CoderGregH/CoderPadExamples/README.md

 How to write a unit test in coderpad

+## BinarySearch.cs

+A binary search example for a sorted array
+- Search both the start and end of an array
+- return the position

 ## ToTheFrontOfTheGig.cs

 > Get your friend to the front of the gig!